subchen/go-cli/README.md

 app.Run(os.Args)
 ```

-`Flag.Value` can accept `cli.Value` interface or a pointer of base type.
+`Flag.Value` can accept a `cli.Value` interface or a pointer of base type.

 - **base type:**
     - `*string`